gruepr/gruepr/README.md

            2) preventing isolated URM students;
            3) achieving within each team either homogeneity or heterogeneity of up to 9 "attributes", which could be skills assessments, work preferences, attitudes, major, or any other categorical/Likert question;
+           4) preventing students with incompatible attributes from being on the same team;
-           4) achieving a high degree of overlap in schedule freetime;
+           5) achieving a high degree of overlap in schedule freetime;
-           5) preventing any particular students from being on the same team; and/or
+           6) preventing any particular students from being on the same team;
-           6) requiring any particular students to be on the same team.
+           7) requiring any particular students to be on the same team; and/or
+           8) requiring at least a certain number of students from a particular list to be on the same team.

         After optimizing the teams for some time, the best set of teams found is shown on the screen.
 The teams are displayed showing the students names, emails, gender, URM status, and attribute values.
 Each team's